stomt/ngscss/source/vendor.md

 If a snippet of code is portable and no larger than a single class, we usually paste these alongside others modules in the [Helpers][helpers] section.

-**Note:** although `_reset.sass` contains third-party code, we include it inside Foundation.
+**Note:** although `_reset.scss` contains third-party code, we include it inside Foundation.
 This helps us organize low-level styles and prevent some potential source order dependency issues when authoring CSS.

 [helpers]: /foundation/helpers/